apple/swift-async-algorithms/Guides/Validation.md

 ## Detailed Design

-The public interface for this system comes in two parts - the `AsyncSequenceValidationDiagram` subsystem and the `XCTest` extensions.
-The most commonly interacted with and most approachable portion is the `XCTest` extension.
+The public interface for this system comes in two parts: the `AsyncSequenceValidationDiagram` subsystem and the `XCTest` extensions.
+The most commonly interacted-with and most approachable portion is the `XCTest` extension.

 ```swift
 extension XCTestCase {